tanujveera/ReactJS-Learning/Day13/Readme.md

 ></input>
 ```

-Here we are first changing the input field and then clicking search button for getting results
+Here we are first changing the input field and then clicking search button for getting results.

 ```js
 it("Should render the body component and search input", async () => {